bobbingwide/oik-video/readme.txt

 first version works with oik version 1.11

 == Changelog ==
+= 1.2.4 =
+* Changed: Add PHPUnit tests for PHP 8.1 and PHP 8.2 #3
+* Tested: With WordPress 6.4.1 and WordPress Multisite
+* Tested: With Gutenberg 17.1.2
+* Tested: With PHP 8.1 and PHP 8.2
+* Tested: With PHPUnit 9.6

 = 1.2.3 =
 * Changed: Update for PHP 8.0
 * Tested: With WordPress 5.7.2 and WordPress Multi Site